ente-io/ente/README.md

 ## Building from source

-You'll need to have node installed on your machine. e.g. on macOS you can do `brew install node`.
+You'll need to have node (and yarn) installed on your machine. e.g. on macOS you can do `brew install node`.
 After that, you can run the following commands to fetch and build from source.

 ```bash
 # Clone this repository